endlessm/clubhouse/README.md

 ### Coding Style

 The `run-lint` script can be used to verify the codebase's coding style.
-Before sending a PR on Github, please verify the coding style with this tool.
-In the future we will be running it as part of the Continuous Integration for PRs.
+The lint check is run by the local build script mentioned above, so the build should fail if there are lint issues.
+It also means that the lint is run on any PR on Github.

-Since it's easy to forget to run it, there's also a convenience script to set up a git commit hook that runs the mentioned lint script: `setup-git-hooks`.
+There's also a convenience script to set up a git commit hook that runs the mentioned lint script: `setup-git-hooks`.
+It will use Python's `virtual-env` to install the lint module locally with `pip` which also ensures that all developers run the same version of the lint module.

-If `flake8` (the lint tool that `run-lint` uses) is not in installed, it will use Python's `virtual-env` to install it locally.
+**Pro tip:** If you work frequently in the Clubhouse, it may be time consuming to have the lint check running on every build, thus, in order to avoid that, the lint check is actually turned off by the `build-local-flatpak.sh` script if the git pre-commit hook is set up.

 ## Quest Dialog Information